• Skip to primary navigation

 • Cherry Vanilla Almond Overnight Oats: Add fresh cherries and slivered almonds.

 • Tropical Coconut Mango Overnight Oats: Add freshly chopped mangoes and a few tablespoons of coconut cream.
-For an added tropical twist, you can also add some dried, flak coconut.
+You can add some dried, flaked coconut for an added tropical twist.

 • Vanilla Fig Overnight Oats: Make sure to use the vanilla in the recipe and then add a tablespoon of fig jam and then a few chopped dried or fresh figs.

-• Berry Overnight Oats: Add fresh strawberries and blueberries and some chopped or slivered almonds.
+• Berry Overnight Oats: Add fresh strawberries, blueberries, and chopped or slivered almonds.

 • Banana Nutella Overnight Oats: Add a tablespoon of Nutella and some sliced banana.
 You can also add some chopped hazelnuts or almonds for crunch.

-• Apple Overnight Oats: In the morning, add a diced apple and a few walnuts.
+• Apple Overnight Oats: Add a diced apple and a few walnuts in the morning.
 I also like to add a little sprinkle of cinnamon.

 blueberries and strawberries on top of high protein overnight oats.